 Reason: The placement educators commended the day-to-day communication channels with the education provider and the visitors were confident in these signs of collaborative working.
 However, the expectations on the placement coordinator role seemed unrealistic and as a result, collaboration was limited.
 There was no opportunity for placement educators to feed back on general, broad areas, either collectively or individually.
-The placement educators appeared to have a disjointed and somewhat distant involvement in the review and major changes to the programmes, which questions the effectiveness of the collaboration with these key stakeholders.
+The placement educators appeared to have a disjointed and somewhat distant involvement in the development of this programme, which questions the effectiveness of the collaboration with these key stakeholders.